 There is also a washer and dryer in the main house which you may use but the times will need to be coordinated.
 Finally, there is a fantastic hot tub in the back yard.
 If you want to use it, just let me know do we can coordinate moving the dogs and letting you in.

 You will have access to the entire studio apartment with a renovated bathroom; tub and glass sliding door, queen sized bed, dresser, small dinette with two stools, fold out couch and antique closet (it's nice to look at but please don't try to open it) Since you have your own key you can come and go as you like.
-If you go through the back door you will find a nice patio with a hot tub.
+We do have a patio and a hot tub that may be available upon request so please coordinate with me before you arrive if you would be interested in using it and I'll let you know if it's available.
 The dogs have access to this area too so just let me know if you would prefer they not be out there when you are.

 I live in the unit upstairs with my roommate and my two dogs.
 We are happy to help out in any way.
 My dogs are very sweet but they may bark at you when you arrive (they get very excited and assume you are coming to see them).
 There is a very nice front deck that you are welcome to enjoy.
 It is located right next to the upstairs front door.
 Since you have your own private entrance and access to the lockbox key it is possible that we completely miss each other for the entire stay.
 The key will be located in a lock box (the key and the code change with each guest).
 Also there is a door in your studio that leads to our back yard but it will be locked so we can not enter your space and you can not enter ours.